 How Can I Use My Engineering Skills?

-This past year, RFR was comprised of seven teams: 1) engine, 2) suspension, 3) electrical, 4) uprights, 5) drivetrain, 6) body and 7) chassis.
+This past year, RFR was comprised of seven teams: 1) Engine & Drivetrain, 2) Suspension, 3) Composites, 4) Electronics, 5) Controls, 6) Aerodynamics and 7) Chassis.
 Pick the team that sounds the most interesting to you, hook up with the project leader and find an interesting assignment to work on.
 Or help out on several teams performing various tasks as needed.
 Except for the tires and the engine, most parts are fabricated in our lab and packaged into the various components of the car.
 All of these components require time and engineering to design, build, and incorporate into the final car.

 Benefits of Joining RFR.